 — renowned designer Lee Bailey (aka her nephew, and my cousin).
-Ultimately Loyd Lee (his given name – which to my ears sounded like "Lord Lee") became so smitten with Natchez that he ultimately produced the James Beard Award-winning Lee Bailey's Southern Food & Plantation Houses.
+Ultimately Loyd Lee (his given name – which to my ears sounded like "Lord Lee") became so smitten with Natchez that he produced the James Beard Award-winning Lee Bailey's Southern Food & Plantation Houses.

-Lee's “don't gild the lily” style not only became a design-for-living compass for me, but also for a generation of others, including the late writer-extraordinaire Nora Ephron (read her touching tribute to him here ) and Southern raconteuse Julia Reed (who toasts Lee's influence here).
+Lee's “don't gild the lily” style became not only a design-for-living compass for me, but also for a generation of others, including the late writer-extraordinaire Nora Ephron (read her touching tribute to him here ) and Southern raconteuse Julia Reed (who toasts Lee's influence here).

-Over the past decade my journalism education has been bolstered by my ongoing studies involving human & civil rights, as well as early Southern history.
+Along the way, my journalism training has been buoyed by my study of human & civil rights and early Southern history.
 The goal?
-To keep others from succumbing to what one SMU colleague calls "the most dangerous phrase in the English language: 'I didn't know .' "
+To avoid saying what one friend calls "the most dangerous phrase in the English language": "I didn't know ..."

 These days I'm cooking up more entertaining-themed books with my husband, photographer Robert M. Peacock (also a Natchez native) after having helped write the memoir of the founder of Peacock Alley Luxury Linens (no relation, darn it); and completing the internationally award-winning book, No Resting Place: Holocaust Poland, for SMU's unique human rights program.